Skill Demand Index

 Jobs Analyzed

-Most employers want Customer Service Experience at architect level, not just familiarity.
+Most employers want Customer Service Experience at lead-level proficiency, not surface awareness.

 Overview